Paul Krugman: Immigration

-Krugman wrote in March 2006: "Immigration reduces the wages of domestic workers who compete with immigrants.
-That's just supply and demand: we’re talking about large increases in the number of low-skill workers relative to other inputs into production, so it's inevitable that this means a fall in wages ... the fiscal burden of low-wage immigrants is also pretty clear."
+In 2006, Krugman wrote: "[i]mmigration reduces the wages of domestic workers who compete with immigrants.
+That's just supply and demand: we're talking about large increases in the number of low-skill workers relative to other inputs into production, so it's inevitable that this means a fall in wages ... the fiscal burden of low-wage immigrants is also pretty clear," citing an estimate of 0.25% of GDP from the National Research Council.
+However, in 2024, he reported that "most labor economists now believe that immigrants don’t do much head-to-head competition with native-born workers; they bring different skills and take different jobs.
+And the past few years, with elevated immigration, have also been an era of exceptional growth in wages for the worst paid."

 Green economy

 Krugman has called for a transition to a green economy.
-He supported the Green New Deal., asserting "I believe progressives should enthusiastically embrace the G.N.D.".
+He supported the Green New Deal, asserting "I believe progressives should enthusiastically embrace the G.N.D.".
 He said that a "Green New Deal stuff is investment.
-On that stuff, don’t worry about paying for it.
+On that stuff, don't worry about paying for it.
 Debt as an issue is vastly overstated, and a lot of these things pay for themselves.
 Go ahead and just deficit finance it."
 In 2021, he wrote that "we will almost surely have to put a price" on greenhouse gas emissions.
 He criticized Democratic "moderates" and corporations "torpedoing efforts to avoid a civilization-threatening crisis because you want to hold down your tax bill".

 Political views

-Krugman describes himself as liberal, and has explained that he views the term "liberal" in the American context to mean "more or less what social democratic means in Europe".
+Krugman describes himself as liberal and has explained that he views the term "liberal" in the American context to mean "more or less what social democratic means in Europe".
 In a 2009 Newsweek article, Evan Thomas described Krugman as having "all the credentials of a ranking member of the East coast liberal establishment" but also as someone who is anti-establishment, a "scourge of the Bush administration", and a critic of the Obama administration.
 In 1996, Newsweek's Michael Hirsh remarked, "Say this for Krugman: though an unabashed liberal ... he's ideologically colorblind.
 He savages the supply-siders of the Reagan–Bush era with the same glee as he does the 'strategic traders' of the Clinton administration."

 Krugman has at times advocated free markets in contexts where they are often viewed as controversial.
 He has written against rent control and land-use restrictions in favor of market supply and demand, likened the opposition against free trade and globalization to the opposition against evolution via natural selection (1996), opposed farm subsidies, argued that sweatshops are preferable to unemployment, dismissed the case for living wages (1998), and argued against mandates, subsidies, and tax breaks for ethanol (2000).
-In 2003, he questioned the usefulness of NASA's manned space flights given the available technology and their high financial cost compared to their general benefits.
+In 2003, he questioned the usefulness of NASA's crewed space flights given the available technology and their high financial cost compared to their general benefits.
 Krugman has also criticized U.S. zoning laws and European labor market regulation.

 Krugman endorsed Democratic candidate Hillary Clinton in the run-up to the 2016 U.S. presidential election.